render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

+---
+title: "Contributing to Render Engine"
+description: "This document will help you get started in contributing to the Render Engine codebase is open source and contributions are welcome."
+date: August 22, 2024
+tags: ["contribution", "guide", "open-source", "render-engine"]
+---

 # Contributing to Render Engine

 This document will help you get started in contributing to the Render Engine codebase is open source and contributions are welcome.